meghashiremath/landinghwebpage/README.md

 Install Typescript, Shadcn UI and Tailwind CSS
 ## Styling: Use Tailwind CSS and ShadCn UI components.
  Install the necessary packages mentioned in the package.json
-## Hosting: Deploy the landing page on Vercel or Cloudflare Pages.